anotherainaa/launchschool/JS225/cheat_sheet.md

 - we can't tell which function the object was created from
 - all objects created by FF will have copies of all the methods - which is a waste on resource.

+# Function Execution Context

+What is `this`?
+- It's an execution context.
+- If not used in a function, it refers to the global scope.
+In strict mode, refers to undefined.
+- When used in a function, it depends on how the function is invoked.

+What about first class functions?
+- Methods can be taken out of it's context and assigned to a function
+- Resolves to an implicit execution context (unless we explicity specific one)

 # Garbage Collection